Accepted Abstracts will be published in the American Heart Journal

 Top Abstracts will be selected for oral presentation at the meeting

 In some cases, the committee may consider Late-Breaking Abstracts for oral presentation

 Top 4 Abstracts will receive awards and cash prizes

-***Please note, if an author wishes to make changes or withdrawal their abstract, they must contact the HiD team no later than July 26, 2020.
-HiD cannot guarantee that any change or withdrawal requests submitted after this date will be accommodated.
-All requests should be submitted via e-mail to firstname.lastname@example.org.
+***Please note, if an author wishes to make changes or withdraw their abstract, they must contact the HiD team no later than August 14, 2020.
+HiD cannot guarantee that any change or withdraw requests submitted after this date will be accommodated.
+All requests should be submitted via e-mail to firstname.lastname@example.org

 View Sample Abstract Submission

 Abstracts should address state-of-the-art clinical research aspects of diabetes and the heart.
 (As an example, obesity by itself will NOT qualify, but obesity, as it relates to diabetes and/or cardiovascular disease, will qualify).

 Topics include: diabetes, hypoglycemia, prediabetes, and/or cardiometabolic syndrome, retinopathy, obesity, neuropathy, dyslipidemia, triglycerides, cholesterol, hypertension, congestive heart failure (CHF), atherosclerosis, cardiovascular disease, arrhythmia, kidney/renal disease, cardiorenal syndrome, thrombosis, coagulation abnormalities, therapeutics, clinical trials, cardiovascular outcome trials, epidemiology, fatty liver, inflammation, guidelines on practice, technology, peripheral vascular disease, and related conditions

 Although the posters are not designed for basic science, abstracts that consider unknown MOA (mode of action) of medications or pathophysiology of related medical conditions may be accepted.

 Abstract Visual Poster Presentations